 Here are 5 drug-free ways to combat your migraines head-on:

 What we put into our bodies (good or bad) can definitely have an effect on our health, so it’s safe to assume certain foods and drinks can also have a triggering effect on migraines.
 Red wine, chocolate, aged cheese, MSG, caffeine and nitrites are almost legendary as consistent triggers for migraines.
 Interestingly enough, however, there’s actually very little evidence-based guidance on this.
 Dietary triggers tend to differ person to person, so it’s not practical to eliminate everything.

-“A food trigger for one person may not be a trigger for someone else, so following a specific restrictive diet won't work for everyone,” said Holly Yancy, DO, a headache medicine specialist at Banner – University Medicine Neurosciences Clinic in Phoenix, AZ.
+“A food trigger for one person may not be a trigger for someone else, so following a specific restrictive diet won't work for everyone,” said Holly Yancy, DO, a headache medicine specialist with Banner Brain & Spine.
 “If you suspect you may have dietary triggers for your migraines, it's a good idea to listen to your body's response to them and keep track of them.

 Keeping a food journal, where you write down what you eat and drink each day, can be helpful when finding links between your diet and migraines.
 Then you can work with your physician or a registered dietitian on an individualized plan for possibly eliminating or minimizing that or other similar foods.